AsiGamer29/WizardEngine/README.md

 By interacting with the UI, you can create GameObjects using different shapes, such as spheres, pyramids, cubes, and more!

-Now you can reparent and move the gameopjects from the hierarchy.
+Now you can reparent and move the GameObjects from the hierarchy.
 You also can create empty game objects.

 You can change the transparency of the textures and rotate the UVs from the editor.